telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 > Operations that retrieve lists of entities permit the `orderBy` URI parameter to specify
 > the attributes or properties to be be used as criteria when ordering results

-It is an implementation aspect how each type orders regarding others.
-In the case of Orion, we use the same criteria than the one used by the underlying implementation (MongoDB).
+It is an implementation aspect how each type is ordered with regard to other types.
+In the case of Orion, we use the same criteria as the one used by the underlying implementation (MongoDB).
 See [the following link](https://docs.mongodb.com/manual/reference/method/cursor.sort/#ascending-descending-sort) for details.